japanoise/gomacs/README.md

 Gomacs is an Emacs clone for the terminal.
 Unlike many other mini-Emacsen, it has an embedded Lisp, [powered by Glisp.](https://github.com/zhemao/glisp) This puts it in the realm of true Emacs!
-It also supports primitive syntax highlighting for C and Go.
+It also supports syntax highlighting for a wide array of languages; see the `syntax-files/` directory.

 Closely follows
 [the modified version of Kilo found in this tutorial](http://viewsourcecode.org/snaptoken/kilo)